kartik-v/bootstrap-fileinput/README.md

 23. `previewSettings`: Allows you to configure width and height for each preview image type.
 The plugin has default widths and heights predefined for each type i.e `image`, `text`, `html`, `video`,  `audio`, `flash`, and `object`.
 24. `fileTypeSettings`: Allows you to configure and identify each preview file type using a callback.
 The plugin has default callbacks predefined to identify each type i.e `image`, `text`, `html`, `video`,  `audio`, `flash`, and `object`.
 25. Replacing tags within templates has been enhanced.
 With this release it will automatically check for multiple occurrences of each tag to replace within a template string.
+26. Manipulate events and add your own custom validation messages easily by returning output to abort uploads in any of the other events.

 ### File Upload Features